lupinsys/lupin-audit-pro/README.markdown

     nanoc

-Site generated into the docs folder and published into github pages.
+Site generated into the docs folder and published to heroku using https://github.com/heroku/heroku-buildpack-static Need to commit the generated code